followmyutopia/devextreme-documentation/concepts/05 Widgets/DateBox/00 Overview.md

-The **DateBox** is a widget that displays date and time in a specified format, and enables a user to pick or type in the required date/time value.
+The **DateBox** is a widget that displays a date and time in a specified format, and enables a user to pick or type in the required date/time value.

 <a href="https://js.devexpress.com/Demos/WidgetsGallery/#demo/editors-date_box-overview" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>